Amit-10101/Filmpire-AI-Powered-Movie-App/README.md

 ## 🌐 Live Website

-The application is live and hosted on Azure using Docker image.
+-   The application is live and hosted on Azure using Docker image.
 You can access it [here](https://filmpire.azurewebsites.net/).
+-   Secondary Hosting on netlify.
+You can access it [here](https://filmpire-ak.netlify.com/).

 ## 📸 Screenshot